Medical Cannabis Certification Course FAQ

 An example of the MM Program Caregiver ID card is pictured in this slide from the from the Office of Medical Marijuana YouTube overview video (November 2017).

-We are offering the four-hour training course as live webinars and live in-person continuing education activities.
+We are offering the four-hour training course as live webinars on the Internet, and live in-person continuing education activities, which means that they will be up-to-date and offer the most current information.
+New dates will be added to our web site as they are scheduled.
 Our live trainings usually have three, or sometimes four expert faculty, and offer opportunities for Q&A, discussion with peers, and to review the post-test answers with the faculty.

-If you signed up on the email list on the Medical Cannabis Education web page, you’ll be notified when we add training course dates, or additional CE programs or
+If you signed up on the email list on the Medical Cannabis Education web page, you’ll be notified when we add training course dates, or additional programs or resources.

-If you are seeking to take the course immediately, the three other DOH-approved educational providers all offer the required four-hour training course in an online form that can be taken at your own pace.
+If you are seeking to take the course immediately, the several DOH-approved educational providers offer the required four-hour training course in an online form that can be taken at your own pace.

 Substance Use Disorders Institute